Decarbonized Society

 Open Lab 3 (formerly the Electromagnetic Engineering Laboratory) reduces CO2 emissions by reusing structural components

-- To promote use of low carbon materials such as Clean-Crete, electric furnace iron frame, as well as wooden buildings, we have introduced internal carbon pricing (ICP).
+• To promote the use of low carbon materials such as Clean-Crete, electric furnace iron frame, as well as wooden buildings, we have introduced internal carbon pricing (ICP).
+We use ICP to stimulate investment in the research and development of low-carbon materials.
 ICP unit price is set at 10,000yen/t-CO2 considering market unit price forecast by an external organization and with reference to the unit price reflecting the CO2 reduction effect of low-carbon materials.
 However, it will be revised accordingly in line with changes in market unit prices.
+We will use ICP to visualize reduction effects, evaluate actual performance at construction sites, and promote the use of low-carbon materials during the planning stage.

 Scope3 Reduction Measures (Category11 Use of sold products)